corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/network-map-overview.md

 {{< /table >}}

-HTTP is used for the network map service instead of Corda’s own AMQP based peer to peer messaging protocol to enable the server to be placed behind caching content delivery networks like Cloudflare, Akamai, Amazon Cloudfront and so on.
+HTTP is used for the Network Map Service instead of Corda’s own AMQP based peer to peer messaging protocol to enable the server to be placed behind caching content delivery networks like Cloudflare, Akamai, Amazon Cloudfront and so on.
 By using industrial HTTP cache networks the map server can be shielded from DoS attacks more effectively.
 Additionally, for the case of distributing small files that rarely change, HTTP is a well understood and optimised protocol.
 Corda’s